 Qantas Airways has celebrated 60 years of trans-Pacific flight between Australia and the United States

-On 15 May 2014, Qantas Airways has celebrated 60 for years of trans-Pacific flights between Australia and the United States.
-It all started on 15 May 1954, when the Lockheed 1049C Super Constellation aircraft under the livery Qantas Airways took off on the Sydney - San Francisco - Vancouver route.
-The plane had 60 passengers on board, and the flight took 30 hours and involved 3 technical stops for refueling in Fiji, Canton Island and Hawaii.
+On May 15, 2014, Qantas Airways celebrated 60 years of trans-Pacific flights between Australia and the United States.
+It all started on May 15, 1954, when the Lockheed 1049C Super Constellation aircraft under the livery of Qantas Airways took off on the Sydney - San Francisco - Vancouver route.
+The plane had 60 passengers on board, and the flight lasted 30 hours and involved 3 technical stops for refueling in Fiji, Canton Island and Hawaii.

 Qantas Airways christened this Southern Cross route in honor of Sir Charles Kingsford Smith and his team, who made the first flight in 1928.